 The volunteer coach may have a variety of assignments; however, the coaching staff has the ultimate decision-making responsibility.

-Volunteer coaches must be under the supervision of paid staff members at all times.
+Volunteer coaches must always be under the supervision of paid staff members.

 The disciplining of athletes is the responsibility of the paid staff members.